 - Omega Fatty Acids

 - Olive Oil

-Carbs: Once you start training you’ll realize just how important carbs are to your performance. carbs are the energy source of choice for your mind and body.
+Carbs: Once you start training you’ll realize just how important carbs are to your performance.
+Carbs are the energy source of choice for your mind and body.
 Many believe that because of insulin, carbs make you fat.
-Every single study on earth agrees that total calories dictate fat loss, not insulin.
+Just about every single study on earth agrees that total calories dictate fat loss, not insulin.